ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-7-6-sorting.rst

 Selection sort and Insertion sort have similar runtimes.
 They both have nested loops that run through the data of size n approximately n squared times.
 However, they perform differently on some data.

 In the Active code windows for Selection sort and Insertion sort above, add in a counter and increment it inside the inner loop to count the number of iterations.
 Add in print statements that will print the counter value after the loops.
-Run the code on the following data and record the runtimes in this |Google doc| (do File/Make a Copy) also seen below.
+Run the code on the following data and record the runtimes in this |Google doc| (login to Google to make your own copy) also seen below.

 .. |Google doc| raw:: html

-   <a href= "https://docs.google.com/document/d/1uGhFyrcGqokcOWQC-f8Cz-kow7I_xs6s5G-p-qXZ7wA/edit?usp=sharing" style="text-decoration:underline" target="_blank" >Google document</a>
+   <a href= "https://docs.google.com/document/d/1uGhFyrcGqokcOWQC-f8Cz-kow7I_xs6s5G-p-qXZ7wA/copy" style="text-decoration:underline" target="_blank" >Google document</a>

 .. raw:: html